NYC sues Verizon for unfinished fiber-optic rollout

 Verizon's response?
 Read the fine print.

-"In negotiating the Agreement, both parties understood and agreed that Verizon would generally place its fiber-optic network along the same routes as had been used for its copper network, and would use similar strategies for accessing individual buildings," Verizon's Executive Vice President of Public Policy and General Counsel Craig Silliman wrote in a letter to Anne Roest, Commissioner of New York City's Department of Information Technology and Telecommunications.
+"In negotiating the Agreement, both parties understood and agreed that Verizon would generally place its fiber-optic network along the same routes as had been used for its copper network, and would use similar strategies for accessing individual buildings," Verizon's Executive Vice President of Public Policy and General Counsel Craig Silliman wrote in a letter to Anne Roest, Commissioner of New York City's Department of Information Technology and Telecommunications obtained by Ars Technica.

 According to Verizon, the agreement with the city omits traditional language specifying that a household is "passed" only when functioning system facilities have been installed in the street fronting the building.
 Absent that language, Verizon thinks it has more wiggle room for its FiOS roll-out than the city is letting on.